800 Oak Street

 1-877-882-9275

-Prosperity Haven has been providing recovery treatment and rehabilitation services to the residents of Painesville, Ohio and those living within the surrounding communities.
+Prosperity Haven has been providing recovery treatment and rehabilitation services to the residents of Painesville, OH. and those living within the surrounding communities.
 Today, Prosperity Haven offers services like couple/family therapy, cognitive/behavior therapy, behavior modification, substance abuse counseling approach, contingency management/motivational incentive, 12-step facilitation approach and others in line with its philosophy of following rehab treatments that work best to help addicts achieve sobriety.

 This drug and alcohol rehabilitation program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - outpatient individual counseling, inpatient treatment centers, inpatient detox programs, short term drug and alcohol rehabs, long term treatment centers and others.